You are here

 The term Informatics describes the study and practice of creating, storing, manipulating and sharing information.
 It uses computation as a universal tool to solve problems in other fields, communication, and to express ideas.
 Informatics students develop a strong base of theoretical and practical interdisciplinary experiences.

-- AAS degree or employment background in IT field
+- AAS degree from a regionally accredited institution or employment background in IT field

 UA South maintains a variety of tools to help you plan your education.
 We include them here for your reference.
 To make a personalized plan for your UA South education, contact us!